Seven things to look for in a bike for commuting

 Whereas most mechanical disc brakes actuate only one of the pads, these callipers move both.
 This results in more even pad wear, easier adjustment and, ultimately, better performance.

 Wider tyres, in combination with appropriate tyre pressure, can have a massive effect on the comfort of your ride.
-The greater volume of wide tyres puts more cushion between you and the road, with the added benefit of reducing the risk of punctures.
+The greater volume of wide tyres puts more cushion between you and the road, with the added benefit of reducing the risk of bike punctures and having to fix one.

 However, it is important to pay due consideration to the clearance of the bike.
+By this we mean the available space between the forks for the front tyre and the seat and chain stays for the rear.
 Trying to squeeze in too wide a tyre will result in rubbing, which is damaging to both the tyre and the frame.

 Think about the type of terrain you will be riding on.
 The rougher it is, the larger the tyres you’ll need.
 There is some scope for running different width tyres in the same bike, but this does have its limits, so it is best to have a clear idea of where you will be riding before you buy.